History of union busting in the United States: Union-busting by the Trump administration

 In March 2025, the US Department of Homeland Security (DHS) stated that it was terminating a collective bargaining agreement covering more than 47,000 employees at the Transportation Security Administration (TSA) represented by the American Federation of Government Employees (AFGE), but which was not set to expire until 2031.
 In response, the AFGE filed a lawsuit against the DHS, Secretary of Homeland Security Kristi Noem, the TSA, and TSA Chief of Staff Adam Stahl to enforce the agreement, alleging that the termination of the agreement was in relation for AFGE seeking to halt cuts to the federal workforce by the second Trump administration.
+In June 2025, a federal judge issued a preliminary injunction blocking DHS from terminating the collective bargaining agreement.
+In December 2025, Noem announced that the collective bargaining agreement with TSA workers had been terminated and that a new labor framework would go into effect in January 2026, while the AFGE announced it would file a lawsuit challenging the termination.

 Later in March 2025, President Donald Trump signed an executive order seeking to prohibit collective bargaining by over 1 million federal workers.
 Trump claimed that the Civil Service Reform Act of 1978 gave him the power to end collective bargaining with unions representing workers at federal agencies with missions related to national security, including the Department of State, the Department of Defense, the Department of Veterans Affairs (VA), the Department of Energy, the Department of Health and Human Services (HHS), the Department of the Treasury, and other agencies.
 This action, which affected 81.8 percent of all civilian federal workers in the United States, was labeled by labor historian Joe McCartin as "by far the largest single action of union busting in American history."

 In April 2025, in response to a lawsuit brought by the National Treasury Employees Union, a federal judge issued a preliminary injunction blocking enforcement of the executive order.
 In August 2025, the Ninth Circuit Court of Appeals lifted the injunction.
 Shortly thereafter, the VA moved to end collective bargaining for more than 400,000 workers represented by the AFGE.
 This was followed by similar moves at the Environmental Protection Agency, HHS, and NASA to terminate contracts covering unionized workers at the respective agencies.